Hon. Sir Thomas Pakenham

 He was immediately appointed to the frigate Minerva 38 and served with the Channel fleet in the autumn of 1781 before sailing with Vice-Admiral Lord Howe s fleet to relieve Gibraltar on 18 October 1782.
 Thereafter Pakenham cruised in a small squadron commanded by Captain John Harvey before going on half pay at the peace, his frigate being paid off in February 1783.

 In May 1793 he recommissioned the veteran Invincible 74 with Hon.
 Henry Blackwood as his specially selected first lieutenant, participating in the Channel fleet s autumn cruise of October-December.
 During the Battle of the Glorious First of June in 1794 he lost fourteen men killed and thirty-one wounded, and although he was named in the official despatch as having distinguished himself he noted that Captain John Duckworth was not, so by threatening to insist on the withdrawal of his own name he earned that officer s inclusion.
-He later performed excellent service in bringing the mutineers aboard Captain Thomas Troubridge s Culloden 74 back to their duty on 3 December, although despite his pledges to the contrary five of the ringleaders were hung.
+He later performed excellent service in bringing the mutineers aboard Captain Thomas Troubridge’s Culloden 74 back to their duty on 4 December, although there was some subsequent debate as to whether he issued pledges of an amnesty prior to five of the ringleaders being hung.
 During the year he also briefly flew the flag of Rear-Admiral John Macbride.

 In October 1795, having been offered the command of any French ship taken at the Battle of the Glorious First of June by the then first lord of the Admiralty, the Earl of Chatham, Pakenham chose to remove to the Juste 84.
 Unfortunately he was sent ashore by her crew during the Spithead mutiny from 16 April 1797, and he soon retired from the service to become master-general of the ordnance in Ireland.